bahamas10/bash-style-guide/README.md

 ### shebang

-Bash is not always located at `/bin/bash`, so always use this line:
+Bash is not always located at `/bin/bash`, so use this line:

 ``` bash
 #!/usr/bin/env bash
 ```

+Unless you have a reason to use something else.

 ### Error Checking

 `cd`, for example, doesn't always work.
 Make sure to check for any possible errors for `cd` (or commands like it) and exit or break if they are present.

 ``` bash
 # wrong